Madison, Kansas

 Madison is a city in Greenwood County, Kansas, United States, along the Verdigris River.
 As of the 2020 census, the population of the city was 689.

 History

-Madison was founded in 1872 northwest of the present town.
+Madison was founded in 1872, northwest of the present town.
 In 1879, the town was relocated to its present site when the Howard Branch of the Atchison, Topeka & Santa Fe Railroad was built from Emporia to Moline.
 The first building was the home of W. H. Green, a Civil War veteran.
-Green came to Kansas in 1867, took up a homestead, and operated a trading post on the original town site.
+Green went to Kansas in 1867, took up a homestead, and operated a trading post on the original town site.
 Madison took its name from Madison Township.